isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 **Admin details:**

-* Venue: Revenue House Discovery Room@B1
+* Webinar will be conducted via Zoom

-* Date: 21 Jun 2024
+* Date: 10 Jul 2024

 * Time: 3.00pm to 5.00pm